BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

 ..
 Example 03_-_using_sql_alchemy_plugin_sample

-Continuing the example from :ref:`Creating`, we will make user model persistant by storing it in a database.
+Continuing the example from :ref:`Creating`, we will make user model persistent by storing it in a database.
 We need to add the SQLAlchemy egg to the python path.

 add to python path
         ``distribution/libraries/SQLAlchemy-0.7.1-py3.2.egg``